uttusharma/E-Bootathon-Team-Code-Bhakts/Round 0/experiment/experiment-name.md

-## Implementation of stacks using arrays
+## Implementation of stack using linked list